OUR STORY

 EMMA

 Emma is a classically trained singer and cellist, and studied music therapy at Guildhall School of Music and Drama.
-Emma has extensive training, which has focused on musicianship, aspects of psychology and pathology, early intervention and health promotion.
+Emma has extensive training in musicianship, music therapy supervision, aspects of psychology and pathology, early intervention and health promotion.
+Emma is also a practising Neurologic Music Therapist (NMT).
 In addition to her music therapy training, Emma has studied child development at the Tavistock Clinic, parent-infant psychotherapy at the School of Infant Mental Health and parent-infant interaction at OxPIP, Oxford.

-When not playing and singing with families at Tempo Tots North London, Emma can be found working as a Music Therapist with children and families at Chelsea and Westminster NHS Foundation Trust.
+When not playing and singing with families at Tempo Tots North London, Emma works as a Music Therapist with children and families at Chelsea and Westminster NHS Foundation Trust.

 SHEILPA

-Sheilpa is a qualified Music Therapist, and has worked with Tempo Tots since January 2016, mainly helping out with you rowdy lot at St Marys Islington on Wednesday afternoons.
+Sheilpa is a qualified Music Therapist, and has worked with Tempo Tots since January 2016, mainly helping out with the rowdy lot at St Marys Islington on Wednesday afternoons.

 As a Music Therapist Sheilpa practises with children and young people in nurseries and schools.
 As well as guitar, Sheilpa plays violin and piano, and also teaches the violin in secondary schools.